touying-typ/touying/themes/dewdrop.typ

 ///
 /// Example: `config-common(new-section-slide-fn: new-section-slide.with(numbered: false))`
 ///
-/// - `title` is the title of the slide.
+/// - title (string): The title of the slide.
 Default is `utils.i18n-outline-title`.
 ///
-/// - `body` is the contents of the slide.
+/// - body (array): The contents of the slide.
 #let new-section-slide(title: utils.i18n-outline-title, ..args, body) = touying-slide-wrapper(self => {
   self = utils.merge-dicts(
     self,